About Ohio County

 Birth certificates typically cost $28 for the first copy and $4 for each additional copy ordered at the same time, with processing times of approximately 7-10 business days for in-person requests and 4-6 weeks for mail requests to the state office.
 Under Indiana Code 16-37, vital records are confidential and only available to qualified applicants, including the registrant (if of legal age), immediate family members, legal representatives, and individuals with a demonstrated legal interest.
 Applicants must provide valid government-issued photo identification and complete the appropriate application form.

-Marriage licenses are issued by the Ohio County Clerk's Office at the courthouse, 413 Main Street, Rising Sun, with both parties typically required to appear in person with valid identification and Social Security numbers.
+Marriage licenses are issued by Ohio County Clerk's Office at the courthouse, 413 Main Street, Rising Sun, with both parties typically required to appear in person with valid identification and Social Security numbers.
 Marriage records and divorce decrees become part of the public record maintained by the County Clerk.
 For older vital records or genealogical research, the Indiana State Archives maintains historical vital records collections.

 Business & Licensing

 Business licensing and commercial records in Ohio County are handled through multiple governmental offices depending on the type of business activity and license required.
-The Ohio County Clerk's Office accepts filings for assumed business names (also known as DBAs or 'Doing Business As' registrations) under Indiana Code 23-15-1.
+Ohio County Clerk's Office accepts filings for assumed business names (also known as DBAs or 'Doing Business As' registrations) under Indiana Code 23-15-1.
 These local business name registrations are filed at the courthouse at 413 Main Street in Rising Sun and create a public record of businesses operating under names other than the owner's legal name.

-- The Secretary of State maintains a free, searchable online database called INBiz at inbiz.in.gov, where anyone can search for registered business entities, view formation dates, registered agents, and business status.
+- gov, where anyone can search for registered business entities, view formation dates, registered agents, and business status.

 - Sales tax permits and employer tax accounts are registered through the Indiana Department of Revenue.

 For formal business entity formations, including corporations, limited liability companies (LLCs), partnerships, and nonprofit organizations, filings are made with the Indiana Secretary of State's Business Services Division.
-Professional licenses for occupations such as contractors, cosmetologists, healthcare providers, and real estate agents are issued by their respective Indiana state licensing boards rather than at the county level.
-Building permits, zoning compliance, and land use approvals in Ohio County are handled by the Ohio County Planning and Zoning Department and the Building Commissioner's office, which can be contacted through the county government offices at (812) 438-2610.
+Professional licenses for occupations such as contractors, cosmetologists, healthcare providers, and real estate agents are issued by their respective Indiana state licensing boards rather than at Ohio County level.
+Building permits, zoning compliance, and land use approvals in Ohio County are handled by Ohio County Planning and Zoning Department and the Building Commissioner's office, which can be contacted through Ohio County government offices for These permits become public record once issued.

-These permits become public record once issued.
-The Ohio County economic development efforts may be coordinated through local economic development organizations.
+Ohio County economic development efforts may be coordinated through local economic development organizations.
 Businesses and visitors seeking local commerce information can contact Rising Sun-Ohio County Chamber of Commerce for business directories and community resources.

 Frequently Asked Questions